 The traditional black powder-based separation mechanism is implemented to create an opening in the airframe.
-Five grams of FFFFg black powder are used to reliably eject the nose cone, which is retained by 4 nylon shear pins, with a safety factor of 1.6 and a second redundant charge.
+Three grams of FFFFg black powder are used to reliably eject the nose cone, which is retained by 4 nylon shear pins, with a safety factor of 1.6 and a second redundant charge.
+Acknowledging that the air pressure near 30,000 ft is only 26% of that at ground level, the black powder charge wells are a sealed air-tight container with sufficient volume to ensure that the black powder has enough air to ignite properly at apogee.
 Ground tests of the ejection were repeatedly performed until consistent ejection was achieved; the results of which can be viewed in Table 2.